anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Though the .zip-download covers all, we recommend using the OS-specific downloads, if available.

-A guide covering download, installation and launching is available from the project page.
+Guides covering installation and general use are available from the project page.

 ===------------------------------------------------------------------------------===
 		III - Launching